espruino/BangleApps/apps/pastel/README.md

 * Designed specifically for Bangle 1 and Bangle 2
 * A choice of 7 different custom fonts
 * Supports the Light and Dark themes
-* Has a settings menu, change font, enable/disable the grid and the date display
+* Has a settings menu, change font, enable/disable the grid
+* On Bangle 1 use BTN1,BTN3 to cycle through the info display (Date, ID, Batt %, Ram % etc)
+* On Bangle 2 touch the top right/top left to cycle through the info display (Date, ID, Batt %, Ram % etc)

 I came up with the name Pastel due to the shade of the grid background.